reflectoring/reflectoring.github.io/content/blog/2022/2022-04-26-introduction-to-retrofit.md

 ### Building a Client Interface
 In this section, we will look at how to build the client interface.
-**Retrofit supports annotations @GET, @POST, @PUT, @DELETE, @PATCH, @OPTIONS, @HEAD** which we use to annotate our client methods as shown below
+**Retrofit supports annotations @GET, @POST, @PUT, @DELETE, @PATCH, @OPTIONS, @HEAD** which we use to annotate our client methods as shown below:

 #### Path Parameters
-Along with the mentioned annotations, we specify the relative path of the REST service endpoint. **To make this relative URL more dynamic we can use parameter replacement blocks** as shown below:
+Along with the mentioned annotations, we specify the relative path of the REST service endpoint. **To make this relative URL more dynamic we use parameter replacement blocks** as shown below:
 ````java
 @PUT("/library/managed/books/{id}")